organix/uart/README.md

 This implies that we can determine matching actor identities by simply comparing memory addresses.
-We can extend this to a small set of pre-defined Values by encoding them directly in the bits of a "pointer".
+We can extend this to a small set of pre-defined Values by encoding them directly in the bits of a "register".
 These are effectively synthetic actor addresses.
 The type of the value (and thus it's immutable behavior) and the value itself are both encoded in the address.
+The least-significant bits indicate the type of data stored.

+    2#..xxxxx1  -- Integer ring
+    2#..xxx000  -- String/Symbol
+    2#..xxx010  -- Structure
+    2#..xxx100  -- Reference
+    2#..000100  -- null   (a pre-defined actor reference) 2#..001100  -- true   (a pre-defined actor reference) 2#..010100  -- false  (a pre-defined actor reference) 2#..xxx110  -- Label/Address

 The main resource controlled by the _Sponsor_ is memory.
 Since each Send and each Create consumes memory,